 I had Alix demonstrate it.

 Wall Plank Position Mistake

 In the image above, Alix moves into a Wall Plank position with the common mistake that people make: the arms are too high, putting a lot of stress on the shoulders and collar bones.
-This unnecessary stress leads to irritation, injury and pain.
+This unnecessary stress leads to irritation, injury, and pain.

 We want to do the Wall Plank position properly.

 We need to have the elbows and forearms below shoulder height.
 By doing this, the shoulder blade muscles pick up the work and less stress is placed on the shoulder joint.
-Keep your shoulders down from your ears and your shoulder blades pulling together.
+Keep your shoulders down from your ears and your shoulder blades pulled together.
 Your core should be pulling in toward your spine, and avoid rounding your lower back.

 Proper Wall Plank Position

 There you go!
 Next time you do the Wall Plank, make sure you are not making that mistake and your shoulders will be happy for it.

 Make sure to swing by ExercisesForInjuries.com.
 Enter in your injury or pain.
 There’s a good chance that there’s an article, an interview, or a video that will help you overcome your injury or pain.